the domain of generizon. organic waste.

 To date and with a few exceptions (Fez, Oujda and Rabat), most of the methane from landfills is released / lost to the atmosphere.

-Landfills in Morocco release greenhouse gas emissions of 7.3 million tonnes of CO2 equivalent each year.
+Landfills in Morocco release greenhouse gas emissions of at least 3 million tonnes of CO2 equivalent each year, some estimates point to a lot more.

 Morocco in its NDCs is committed to reducing its greenhouse gas emissions by 42% by 2030.
 Some waste management solutions offer excellent opportunities to achieve this objective, but it is important to put put in place the conditions to create this market and encourage these solutions.
 We must therefore: